The library

 - Recently added.
 New toolkits that have shipped.

-Each toolkit has a tile showing its name, a one-line description, and a badge for its source (Official, Community, or Custom).
+Each toolkit has a tile showing its name, a one-line description, and a badge for its source (Official or Community).

 Toolkit sources